-So you’re becoming a tech lead.
+So you're becoming a team lead.
 You have the support of your manager and your team.
 You will be getting formal training soon and your manager will be coaching you.
-This is all nice and great, but… what could help you become a great tech lead now?
+This is all nice and great, but... what could help you become a great team lead now?

-This post aims at helping you get started and being the best possible tech lead from day one.
+This post aims at helping you get started and being the best possible team lead from day one.
 One of the main novelties that you will encounter as a lead is about people management.
-I, therefore, focus on this aspect here and assume that you will be handling the technical side of things pretty well — like you’ve been doing so far!
+I, therefore, focus on this aspect here and assume that you will be handling the technical side of things pretty well -- like you've been doing so far!

 1. Build and repeat the vision

 As a lead, one of your main missions is building the vision for your team.
 You'd be surprised by the number of leads who think that a vision is not important.
 There are at least two reasons why building a vision matters:

 - Team motivation: Your team members will be a lot more engaged (and presumably stay longer in your team) if they have a clear understanding of the team's vision

 - Goal definition: Having a clear vision of where the team'should go will help you naturally define goals and decide what to do and more importantly what to skip

 Building a vision is easy.
 Building a compelling one is hard.
 Here are a few tips about how to go about it.

 - Talk to your product team and to your team's clients.
 Let them express their needs.
 Extract latent needs from your discussions (most of the expressed needs will not be what you will/should end up doing).

 - Talk to your senior team members.
 Brainstorm with them in small groups and in unconventional settings.